-Cabaret Guanimar, an open-air night-club on the outskirts of Havana, is heaving with bodies, lights and sound.
+Cabaret Guanimar, an open-air nightclub on the outskirts of Havana, is heaving with bodies, lights and sound.
 A low cement wall separates the kinetic energy inside from this otherwise mundane thoroughfare in Guanabo, a small coastal town on the eastern shore.

-The drive here from the city centre is long and dark; our 1950s diesel car the only light on a dusty road.
+The drive here from the city center is long and dark; our 1950s diesel car the only light on a dusty road.
 But there’s a reason so many have made the pilgrimage.
 Tonight, Cuba’s most infamous reggaeton duo, Chacal y Yakarta, will grace the stage.

 Beyond security guards and the long line outside, the club pulses with flashing neon, smoke machines and the muffled uno dos tres of sound-checks as a DJ plays innocuous reggaeton beats barely audible from the street.
 Chacal, Yakarta and the band sneak in through a secret backdoor and climb the rickety wooden stairs to a small office perched above the crowd.